the1lab/1lab/src/Cat/Morphism/Joint/Mono.lagda.md

         ⟨ f ∘ k , g ∘ k ⟩ ∎
 ```

-This result provides the main motivation for joint monomorphisms: they
+This result provides the main motivation for joint monomorphisms.
+Namely,
-let us talk about monomorphisms into products, even when we don't have
+joint monos let us talk about [[subobjects]] of products, even when those products
-products.
+may not exist.
+Put another way, joint monos offer an alternative characterisation
+of relations internal to $\cC$ that works even when $\cC$ lacks products.

-Joint monos are also slightly more ergonomic than monos into products.
+Joint monos are also slightly more ergonomic than subobjects of products.
 Typically, if we want to prove that some $R \mono X \times Y$ is monic,
 then our first step is to invoke the universal property of $R$: joint
 monos factor out this first step into the definition!